wp-plugins/edd-discounts-by-location/README.txt

 This is Easy Digital Downloads add-on.
 This plugin enables you to provide country specific discounts.

 == Description ==
-This Easy Digital Downloads add-on enables you to restrict a EDD discount code to be used only by the users of specific countries.
+This Easy Digital Downloads add-on restricts an EDD discount code to be used only by the users of specific countries selected by the admin.

 == Installation ==
 You can download and install Edd Discounts By Location using the built in WordPress plugin installer.
 If you download Edd Discounts By Location manually, make sure it is uploaded to `/wp-content/plugins/edd_discounts_by_location/`.